How-to Process Cattail Leaves for Weaving

 Hand-twisted natural cattail leaf rush seatweaving

-In the summertime when it’s really hot, I never leave my cattails in the wraps for more than 8-12 hours at a time and always wash the sheet and dry the plastic between mellowing.
+When it’s really hot in the summertime, I never leave my cattails in the wraps for more than 8-12 hours at a time and always wash the sheet and dry the plastic between mellowing.

 Take care to only mellow enough leaves to use up in one day’s time, because mold sets in rapidly.